foo123/ByteStream.js/README.md

 # ByteStream.js

-Simple class to make reading/writing byte streams easy
+Simple but versatile class to make reading, writing and parsing binary data easy

+**in progress**